Few plants have a rich history as an indoor houseplant like the Kentia palm tree.

 The Kentia is simply a great indoor plant!

-Decorators love the singular, slender indoor palm trees which provide a stunning accent.
+Decorators love kentia palm indoors for its singular, slender shape which provides a stunning accent.

 The botanical name is Howea Forsteriana [hou’-ee-ah] [for-ster-ee-AY-na], but is known more commonly as the Kentia forsteriana or the sentry palm.